Sustainability in travel

 Our commitment to the future

 At Little America, we are always striving to make a positive impact.
-We continue to support and work alongside local communities and suppliers who are dedicated to maintaining the natural beauty of Canada and the USA.
+We continue to support and work alongside local communities and suppliers who are dedicated to maintaining the natural beauty the USA and Canada.